-At June 30, 2023 and 2022, the University reported a liability of \$19,482 and \$14,420, respectively, for its proportionate share of the PERS net pension liability.
+At June 30, 2024 and 2023, the University reported a liability of \$25,325 and \$19,482, respectively, for its proportionate share of the PERS net pension liability.
+The net pension liability as of June 30, 2024 was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2021.
 The net pension liability as of June 30, 2023 was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2020.
-The net pension liability as of June 30, 2022 was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2019.
 The PERS system does not provide Oregon Tech an audited proportionate share as a separate employer; the University is a proportionate share of PERS employer state agencies which includes all state agencies.
 The State of Oregon Department of Administrative Services calculated Oregon Tech's proportional share of all state agencies internally based on actual contributions by Oregon Tech compared to the total for employer state agencies.
 The State of Oregon Audits Division reviewed this internal calculation.
-At June 30, 2023 and 2022, Oregon Tech's proportion was 0.12 percent, respectively, of the statewide pension plan, with no change in proportion percentage between the two fiscal years.
-Oregon Tech's proportion percentage of the statewide pension plan as of June 30, 2022 decreased by 0.01 from June 30, 2021.
+At June 30, 2024 and 2023, Oregon Tech's proportion was 0.13 and 0.12 percent, respectively, of the statewide pension plan, with no change in proportion percentage between the two fiscal years.
+Oregon Tech's proportion percentage of the statewide pension plan as of June 30, 2023 remained unchanged from June 30, 2022.